First homosexual movement: Censorship

 Censorship advocates, who ranged from pro-democracy moderates to the far right, believed that exposure to the wrong media would turn young people to promiscuity or homosexuality instead of heterosexual family relationships.
 In the aftermath of a devastating war, there was a moral panic about sexualized media, which they perceived to be a threat to the German nation.
 Censorship advocates prioritized homosexual publications because they believed that the publications could turn male adolescents into homosexuals.
 Censorship was a major threat to the homosexual movement, which depended on these publications to exist and grow.
 While conservatives feared that a book or magazine would suddenly transform a person's sexuality, lesbians described reading as part of a process in which they discovered their sexuality.
 For homosexuals who were afraid to come out, lived in less tolerant parts of Germany, or could not afford to participate in other aspects of the subculture, the magazines provided their only connection to like-minded people and fostered a sense of community and identity.

-There was a trial of Die Freundschaft for violating the anti-obscenity statue, Paragraph 184, in 1921.
+There was a trial of Die Freundschaft for violating the anti-obscenity statute, Paragraph 184, in 1921.
 The court convicted the defendants, and the conviction was upheld on appeal to the supreme court.
 The ruling nevertheless was considered a victory for homosexual publications as the court set limits on what content could be considered obscene that expanded free expression compared to the prewar period.
 The court decision banned erotic material defined broadly (one passage deemed obscene discussed two men kissing).
 Adapting to this decision, homosexual publications tried to avoid any sexual content, including in their personal ads.
 Hirschfeld, one of the only sexologists in Germany who argued that homosexuality was exclusively innate, testified for the defense at many censorship trials.
 In the early 1920s, Brand also faced lawsuits over his publications, especially their personal ads.

 In 1926, the Reichstag passed the Trash and Smut Law, which targeted publications considered immoral and aesthetically worthless; affected publications could not be publicly displayed or sold to minors.
 Almost all homosexual publications publicly sold between 1927 and 1933 ended up on the lists of restricted publications at some point.
 Faced with a listing, editors of homosexual publications had a difficult decision to make: publish under a different name, wait out the ban, or keep selling to subscribers only despite losing advertising revenue.
 Radszuweit implemented self-censorship to get his publications off of the restricted list.
 In contrast, Die Freundschaft sold only by subscription after 1927 to avoid censorship.
 Radszuweit's attempt to promote his publications as respectable backfired, as he was unable to persuade those charged with enforcing the censorship law.
 Part of the motivation for targeting homosexual publications with the law was to smother the homosexual movement, which could not exist without them.
 The regulators recognized that the periodicals were not commercially viable without the content objected to by morals campaigners.